 What Happens When the Trigger Date Arrives

-After you activate a date-triggered workflow, it waits in the background.
+Once a date-triggered workflow is activated, it runs in the background.

-At 9am EST on business days, Tropic checks for any contracts, documents, or suppliers that match the trigger conditions you set.
+At 9am EST on business days, Tropic checks for any contracts, documents, or suppliers that match the trigger conditions.

 For each match, Tropic: